CDSoft/luax/doc/src/luax.md

 `bang` must be run before `ninja` to change the compilation options.

-The default compilation options are `fast`, `zig`, for all targets, with no compression.
+The default compilation options are `fast`, `zig`, with no compression.

 Zig is downloaded by the ninja file. gcc and clang must be already installed.